micene09/scarlett/README.md

 Note that this option cannot be overridden on a request method, to do this you need to set it globally using the [RestOptions API](#RestOptions).

+**onRequest(request: IRequest): void**

+Global handler, running on your `RestClient`'s instance context, called at every request.

+**onResponse(response: IResponse): void**

+Global handler, running on your `RestClient`'s instance context, called at every response received.
+Keep in mind that, if you set the `throw` option as true, or any of your `throwExcluding` filters doesn't match, this handler will never be called.

+**onError(error: RestError): void**

+Global handler, running on your `RestClient`'s instance context, called everytime an error was received by a request, even if you `throw` or exclude an error from throwing it.

 #### request()

 *Parameters*: